Causal Discovery from Conditionally Stationary Time Series: Datasets

-When considering springs with directed connections, we follow the generation procedure described \citet{kipf2018neural} with a small modification where the spring interaction between a pair of particles can change over time (depending on the state).
+When considering springs and magnets with directed connections, we follow the generation procedure described \citet{kipf2018neural} with a small modification where the spring interaction between a pair of particles can change over time (depending on state variables), and the addition of magnetic interactions.
+This assumes a setup with $n_{\epsilon}=3$, describing no-edge, and spring or magnetic effects.

 In this dataset, $N$ particles are simulated inside a 2D box where they can collide elastically with its walls.
-Each pair of variables is connected with uniform probability with a spring.
+Each pair of variables is connected by a spring with uniform probability.
 To allow for identification of causal connections (directed edges), the connection is made unidirectional.
-The springs interact via the Hooke's law and this setting yield the following equations:
+The spring interaction follows the Hooke's law, and the magnetic interaction follows a standard repulsive magnetic pole model.
+These interactions are captured in terms of third order moments and aggregated following the second Newton's law by summation of forces:

-where $\textbf{f}_{ij}$ is the unidirectional interaction from particle $j$ to particle $i$, $\delta_k$ denotes the edge-type for each pair of variables, and $\textbf{r}_i$ and $\dot{\textbf{r}}_i$ denote the 2D position and velocity of each particle.
-The continuous variable $\textbf{p}_i$ is constructed by concatenating the position and the velocity.

-Notice that the previous equation is defines the evolution of the continuous variable for a single time-step.
-In our setting, we have that $k = \mathcal{G}(s_j^t)_{ji}$.
+where edge-types 1 and 2 are associated to spring and magnetic effects respectively. $\textbf{f}_{ij}$ is the unidirectional interaction from particle $j$ to particle $i$, $\textbf{r}_i$ and $\dot{\textbf{r}}_i$ denote the 2D position and velocity of each particle.
+The continuous variable $\textbf{x}_i$ is constructed by concatenating the position and the velocity measurements.
+Notice that the above equation defines the evolution of the continuous variable for a single time-step.
+In our setting, we have that $k = s^{(j)}_t$.
 Thus, $\textbf{f}_{ij}$ will change over time, contrary to \citet{kipf2018neural}.

-Since we consider two edge-types, we have $\delta_{0} = 0$ and $\delta_1=0.1$.
-To generate samples, we need to generate a random state-dependent causal graph $\mathcal{G}(s)$ and the initial location and velocity.
+To generate samples, we first generate random labels of conditional effects $\mathcal{W}$ and the initial location and velocity.
+The sparsity of the structure is set to $0.5$, $0.7$, and $0.8$ when considering $5$, $10$, and $20$ variables respectively.
 Then, trajectories are simulated by solving the previous differential equations using leapfrog integration.
-The step size used is 0.001 and the trajectories are obtained by subsampling each 100 steps.
+The step size used is $0.001$ and the trajectories are obtained by sub-sampling each $100$ steps.
+In our experiments, we set $T=80$.
+When considering determined, we set $s_i^t = \1_{(\textbf{r}_{t,0}^{(i)} > 0)}$ for 2 states; and $s_i^t = \varphi( \{\1_{(\textbf{r}^{(i)}_{t,0} > 0)},\1_{(\textbf{r}^{(i)}_{t,1} > 0)}\}$ for 4 states, where $\varphi$ injectively assigns integers to tuples.
+For recurrent states, we consider $K=2$ and alternate states on wall collision.